-Hangover definition of the National Institutes of Health: a group of unpleasant symptoms that arise after a person has consumed alcohol excessively.
+Hangover definition of the National Institutes of Health: a group of unpleasant symptoms of alcohol poisoning that arise after a person has consumed alcohol excessively.
 The meaning of excessive consumption of alcohol according to SAMHSA is drinking on five or more days in the past month.
 Excessive use is considered more than three drinks a day for women and more than four for men.
 This puts one at risk not only for perpetual hangovers but for developing Alcohol Use Disorder (AUD).

 We know people who drink rarely or incidentally can have hangovers too.
 In fact, they are more likely to than people who drink more frequently because their bodies aren’t used to alcohol, and it’s easy to go overboard.
 Teenagers who have not been exposed to alcohol before are especially at risk.
 Statistics show that people from 12 to 20 years of age drink 11 percent of all alcohol consumed nationwide.

 What Causes a Hangover?
 Physiological Factors

 Alcohol is a diuretic, and as such can cause dehydration.
 The body processes fluid faster than usual after one has drunk and people urinate more often.
 This also causes increased thirst.

 Other causes of a hangover include low blood sugar, blood vessel expansion, inflammation, stomach irritation, certain chemicals produced by alcohol metabolism, and chemicals used as flavor and color enhancers for liquors.
 These chemicals are one reason why people are advised to avoid drinking bright or dark-colored beverages — ¾ of all people who “drink to elevation” experience unpleasant hangover symptoms.